-Investors in Germany may submit redemption orders to their custodian, which will forward these orders to the fund's custodian bank for execution via the normal settlement procedure.
+Investors in Germany may submit redemption orders to their custodian, which will forward these orders to the fund's custodian bank/depositary for execution via the normal settlement procedure.
 Any payments to German investors (redemption proceeds, any distributions and other payments) will likewise be settled up with the investor's custodian via the normal settlement procedure.
 German investors will thus receive these payments from their custodians.
+Redemption orders for actual, physical unit certificates may be submitted directly to the custodian bank/depositary.